ISL 2020-21: Time for Odisha's youngsters to pull up their socks | Goal.com

 ISL 2020-21: Time for Odisha's youngsters to pull up their socks

 Odisha FC is one of the few Indian Super League (ISL) clubs who have chosen to stick to their philosophy of promoting young Indian talent through thick and thin.
-Over the years, they have continued to back talented youngsters such as Shubham Sarangi, Nandhakumar Sekar, Vinit Rai, and others to the hilt with the trust that they will bloom.
+Over the years, they have continued to back talented youngsters such as Shubham Sarangi, Nandhakumar Sekar, Vinit Rai, and others to the hilt with the trust that they will bloom sooner than later.

 Sarangi even went to Qatar's famed Aspire Academy to hone his skills, making the most of a strategic partnership with the ISL outfit.
 Since making his debut with Delhi Dynamos in 2018-19 he has played 30 matches clocking over 2100 minutes.
-Yet the youngster has made a few errors in defence and has given away a few cheap penalties.
+It is his second season playing as a right-back and the youngster has often looked gullible in defence.

 In the next match against Mumbai City, his performance was at best mediocre.
 Apart from giving away a penalty, he had a torrid time while containing Bipin Singh and during the second goal, he was seen panting back to his position as he had galloped forward to press higher up the pitch.
 Once Mumbai broke through that resistance, Singh had all the time in the world to float in a cross inside the box for Rowllin Borges to head home.